awsdocs/aws-iot-docs/developerguide/custom-auth-tutorial.md

    If you don't see your messages in the **MQTT test client**, here are some things to check:
    + Make sure your Postman request returned successfully\.
 If AWS IoT rejects the connection and returns an error, the message in the request doesn't get passed to the message broker\.
-   + Make sure the AWS Account and AWS Region used to open the AWS IoT console are the same as you're using in the Postman URL\.
+   + Make sure the AWS account and AWS Region used to open the AWS IoT console are the same as you're using in the Postman URL\.
    + Make sure you've entered the topic correctly in the **MQTT test client**\.
 The topic filter is case\-sensitive\.
-If in doubt, you can also subscribe to the **\#** topic, which subscribes to all MQTT messages that pass through the message broker the AWS Account and AWS Region used to open the AWS IoT console\.
+If in doubt, you can also subscribe to the **\#** topic, which subscribes to all MQTT messages that pass through the message broker the AWS account and AWS Region used to open the AWS IoT console\.

 ## Review the results and next steps<a name="custom-auth-tutorial-review"></a>